 - Two miles east of Highway 1 on Lake Hampton Road at the power line right-of-way.

 - One mile east of Highway 1 on Lake Hampton Road at Scott’s Landing Road.
-Access for canoeing and boating on the St. Mary's River is available at the Scott’s Landing Road gate.
+Access for canoeing and boating on the St. Marys River is available at the Scott’s Landing Road gate.

-Ralph E. Simmons Memorial State Forest provides excellent opportunities for resource-based recreation.
-The water resources and upland forest communities provide excellent wildlife viewing.
-Hiking, horseback riding and off-road bicycling are available to forest users on established trails and roads throughout the forest, except during hunting seasons (see information on hunting below).
+The forest provides many opportunities for resource-based recreation.
+The water resources and upland forest communities offer excellent wildlife viewing.
+Hiking, horseback riding and off-road bicycling are available on established trails and roads, except during hunting seasons (see information on hunting below).

-In keeping with its mission to protect and manage Florida's forest resources, the Florida Forest Service has developed rules which apply to all State Forest visitors.
+In keeping with its mission to protect and manage Florida's forest resources, the Florida Forest Service has developed rules that apply to all state forest visitors.
 Find out more about state forest fees and rules.